Panbear1983/Multi-Funtion_SOC_Agent_Research/openAI_Agentic_SOC_Analyst/README.md

 - ✅ Up to 10 findings with full context

 ### Improved Workflow
-- ✅ Timeframe set after severity (logical order)
+- ✅ Timeframe auto-set to 365 days (configurable)
 - ✅ Shows available data before asking for dates
-- ✅ Default to 30 days (720 hours) for broader coverage
 - ✅ Explicit KQL queries with visible timestamps
 - ✅ Authentication test at startup